rkrisztian/search/README.md

 1. Ack was written in Perl, and requires no extra modules to install.
 Mine was first written in Perl too, but had to rewrite it in Groovy because it did use extra modules, and CPAN started becoming unusable.
 While the Groovy code can use any Java library we want.
-Also Perl can be very complex and hard to read, and maintain.
+Also, Perl can be very complex and hard to read, and maintain.

 	Groovy definitely can't beat the speed of Perl.
 This is an example, where `sP` was the Perl